Mean-Covariance Robust Risk Measurement: Introduction

-While taking the worst case over a Chebyshev ambiguity set can immunize the risk measurement against uncertainty in the {\em shape} of the asset return distribution, it does not take account of uncertainty in its {\em mean} and {\em covariance matrix}.
-This is worrying, because estimators for the mean display a notoriously high variance irrespective of the sampling frequency of the historical return data~\cite[\S~8.5]{ref:luenberger1997investment}.
-In addition, estimating high-dimensional covariance matrices is a formidable challenge in statistics that necessitates structural information~\cite{ref:ledoit2003improved}.
-Unfortunately, estimation errors in the mean and covariance matrix have a detrimental impact on the solution of a portfolio optimization problem in that the optimal portfolio's out-of-sample performance falls severely short of its in-sample performance \cite{ref:michaud1989markowitz, ref:best1991sensitivity, ref:chopra2011errors}.
+While taking the worst case over a Chebyshev ambiguity set can immunize the risk measurement against uncertainty in the {\em shape} of the asset return distribution, it does not take into account the uncertainty in its {\em mean} and {\em covariance matrix}.
+This is worrying because estimators for the mean display a notoriously high variance irrespective of the sampling frequency of historical return data~\cite[\S~8.5]{ref:luenberger1997investment}.
+In addition, estimating high-dimensional covariance matrices is a formidable challenge in statistics that requires structural information~\cite{ref:ledoit2003improved}.
+Unfortunately, estimation errors in the mean and covariance matrix have a detrimental impact on the solution of a portfolio optimization problem because the optimal portfolio's out-of-sample performance falls severely short of its in-sample performance \cite{ref:michaud1989markowitz, ref:best1991sensitivity, ref:chopra2011errors}.

-In this paper we introduce a universal framework for robustifying any distribution-based risk measurement against mean-covariance uncertainty.
-To this end, we propose the Gelbrich distance~\cite{ref:gelbrich1990formula} as a metric on the space of mean-covariance pairs.
+In this paper, we introduce a {principled} framework for robustifying any distribution-based risk measurement against mean-covariance uncertainty.
+To this end, we propose the Gelbrich distance~\cite{ref:gelbrich1990formula} as a metric in the space of mean-covariance pairs.
 We define the Gelbrich ambiguity set as the family of all asset return distributions with a given structure whose mean-covariance pairs reside in a Gelbrich ball around an empirical mean-covariance pair estimated from data.
 Here, the structure of a distribution refers to any of its properties that are complementary to location and scale.
 Examples include symmetry, unimodality, log-concavity or Gaussianity.
 We think of the structure as reflecting domain knowledge that is uninformed by data.
 Unlike the Chebyshev ambiguity set, the Gelbrich ambiguity set takes account of the uncertainty in the shape {\em as well as} the mean and covariance matrix of the asset return~distribution.
 For any given distribution-based risk measure, we then define the Gelbrich risk as the worst-case risk over the Gelbrich ambiguity set.

 We find that, if the underlying risk measure is law invariant, translation invariant and positive homogeneous, then the Gelbrich risk reduces to a regularized mean-standard deviation risk measure.
 The Gelbrich risk minimization problem is therefore equivalent to a regularized Markowitz portfolio selection problem, which can be solved highly efficiently.
 We thus revive and legitimate the Markowitz model, subject to a fully explicit and tractable regularization, irrespective its aforementioned shortcomings.
 The underlying risk measure and the structure of the asset return distribution impact the Gelbrich risk only through a scalar coefficient, which can be computed offline and is available in closed form for all coherent, spectral and distortion risk measures.
 In addition, the weight of the regularization term scales with the radius of the Gelbrich ambiguity set.
 As a corollary, we obtain that the equally weighted portfolio minimizes the Gelbrich risk under extreme mean-covariance uncertainty, that is, in the limit of an infinitely large Gelbrich ambiguity set.